Work with us

 Likewise, the University of Sheffield has been placed by the Sunday Times among Britain's 100 best non-profit organisations to work for, for three consecutive years.
 A remarkable 94 per cent of staff say they are proud to work for the University.

 In response to increased student numbers and the changing nature of the media, we are often looking to recruit new teaching and research staff to the Department of Journalism Studies.
-Our current vacancy is for a University Teacher in Journalism.
+Our current vacances are for a Lecturer and a Shorthand Tutor.

-- See below for an outline of this position
+- See below for outlines of these positions

 - Download the job vacancy brochure and About the University document for more detailed information about the posts, the department and the University of Sheffield